 If you look at the certificate it should list "Let's Encrypt Authority" as the issuer and it shoul show a green padlock.

-Let's Encrypt certificates expire after 90 days, so you should create a schedules task that renews the certificates and copies them to
+Let's Encrypt certificates expire after 90 days, so you should create a scheduled task that renews the certificates and copies them to